ebruchez/ebruchez.github.io/_posts/2023-07-25-televideo-912-terminal-2.md

 I followed the process as well for the 35V caps, but only up to the maximum voltage I could produce, that is, 20V.

 I didn't have a working capacitance meter when I started this, so I didn't measure the caps before.
 But I did after, and it turns out that the two large caps measure great, in fact they hold a little more than the 3300 μF they boast.
 The 4700 μF cap, on the other hand, was significantly below.
 It worked well enough, but I decided to replace that one.
-The new capacitor is a little smaller, but it first in those holes.
+The new capacitor is a little smaller, but it fits in those holes.
 I'd have had trouble replacing the other two due to the layout of the holes, so it turned out well.

 ![The caps back in place, including the new 4700 μF](/assets/posts/televideo-912/2x/IMG_3866.jpg){:standalone}